f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 Licensing
 =========

-Licensing for the VELOS system is handled at the chassis level.
-This is similar to how VIPRION licensing is handled, where the system is licensed once, and all subsystems inherit their licensing from the chassis.
-With VELOS licensing is applied at the system controller and all chassis partitions and tenants will inherit their licenses from the base system.
-There is no need to add-on license for MAX SSL/Compression or for tenancy.
-This is different than VIPRION where there was an extra charge for virtualization/vCMP and in some cases for MAX SSL/Compression.
-For VELOS these are included in the base license at no extra cost.
+Licensing for the rSeries appliance is handled at the F5OS level.
+This is similar to how iSeries licensing is handled with vCMP enabled, where the system is licensed once, and all subsystems inherit their licensing from the lower layer.
+With rSeries licensing is applied at the F5OS platform layer and tenants will inherit their licenses from the base system.
+There is no need to add-on licenses for MAX SSL/Compression or for tenancy.
+This is different than iSeries where there was an extra charge for virtualization/vCMP and ionly certain models supported multitennancy (Note the r2000 series will only support a single tenant).
+For rSeries these are included in the base license at no extra cost.

 Licenses can be applied via CLI, GUI, or API.
 A base registration key and optional add-on keys are needed, and it follows the same manual or automatic licensing capabilities of other BIG-IP systems.